bigearth/bitblog/_posts/2018-03-04-import-export.md

 ![Import 1]({{ "/assets/import1.png" | absolute_url }})

-After pasting in the BITBOX you which to import click the 'import' button and the BITBOX was properly formatted you'll see 'imported' with a checkbox.
+After pasting in the BITBOX you wish to import click the 'import' button and if the BITBOX was properly formatted you'll see 'imported' with a checkbox.
 Your local BITBOX should now reflect the BITBOX which you just imported.

 ![Import 2]({{ "/assets/import2.png" | absolute_url }})